 Each provider returns a large structure like this as results of the provisioning (up) process.
 For the teardown, the data can be large, but is generally more succinct.

-6.3 Context Distiller
+Context Distiller

-The purpose of the Context Distiller is to take outputs from provisioned resources and provide them to a user as a json file.
+The purpose of the Context Distiller is to take outputs from provisioned resources and provide them to a user as a json file aws_ec2 bkr_server dummy_node (for testing) '''

 The distiller currently supports the following roles:

 ''' os_server